CtadharaMidori/guides/jean.md

 * Does 18 waves total over 2 seconds in the center of the Aoe.
 * 12 of the waves cover approximately a circle half the size of the marker.
 * 4 waves cover the entire marker.
-* Applies 1U worth of pyro 6 times, following [normal ICD rules] (https://library.keqingmains.com/mechanics/combat/elemental-reactions/internal-cooldown-of-elemental-application)
+* Applies 1A worth of pyro 6 times, following normal ICD rules.

 | Effect | Talent 6% |
 | :--- | :--- |